osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Bucketing is used to send the results of time-series data queries.
 The message "QueryDataResponse" in "query.proto" contains the query result in "QueryData", which contains a list of "DataBucket" messages.
 Each "DataBucket" contains a vector of data in a "DataColumn" message for a single PV, along with time expressed using "DataTimestamps" (described above), with either an explicit list of timestamps for the bucket data values, or a SamplingClock with start time and sample period.

+### ingestion request status information

+For performance reasons, data ingestion requests are handled asynchronously by the Ingestion Service.
+Each "IngestDataRequest" sent via a data ingestion API method is either acknowledged or rejected immediately.
+A request that is accepted for processing by the service may subsequently encounter an error during processing.
+For that reason, a "RequestStatus" record is created in the database for each ingestion request received by the service, indicating the disposition of that request (e.g., success, rejected, or error).
+The "queryRequestStatus()" API method is used to query request status details.

 ### datasets